 What Do I Do With Waste from a Composting or Dry Toilet?

-Learn how to safely process and reuse waste from dry and composting toilets, turning it into eco-friendly compost or garden fertiliser.
+Learn how to safely process and re-use waste from dry and composting toilets, turning it into eco-friendly compost or garden fertiliser.

 Composting